elipsesoftware/EPMWebapi/GettingStarted/README.md

 Epmwebapi is installed as part of the [EPM Processor](https://github.com/elipsesoftware/EPMProcessor).
 So if you are using with it, there is no need to do the manual installation.

-But you can use it independently, acoording to your need.
+But you can use it independently, acoording to your needs.
 Then Epmwebapi can be installed via pip from [PyPI](https://pypi.org/project/epmwebapi/):

 `pip install epmwebapi`